endfront/LayJS/doc/spec.markdown

   {

-    all: { duration: 100, transition: "linear", args: { tension: 100 } },
+    all: { duration: 100, transition: "spring", args: { tension: 100 } },
-    positional: { transition: "spring" },
     left: { duration: 200},
     top: { delay: 500 },
     opacity: { duration:2000, done: function(){ console.log("opaque") }  }

   }

-Each key in the state transition object except for "positional" directly refer to a prop-typed attribute.
+Each key in the state transition object except for "all" directly refer to a prop-typed attribute.
 The key refers to an object with 5 possible keys:
     (i) type ( type of transition )
     (ii) duration ( of the transition )
     (iii) delay ( till the start of the transition ) (iv) done ( function handler executed at the end of the transition ) (v) args ( additional args )

-The key "positional" refers to the following position related prop-typed attributes:
-  - left
-  - centerX
-  - right
-  - top
-  - centerY
-  - bottom
-  - z
-  - shiftX
-  - shiftY
-  - scaleX
-  - scaleY
-  - scaleZ
-  - rotateX
-  - rotateY
-  - rotateZ
-  - skewX
-  - skewY

-Using "positional" alongwith "opacity" and "filters<num>..." for transitions is highly recommended for better performance via bypassing heavy GPU uploads.